 Please check the following:

-- Are the hearing aids paired to other smartphones in the room?
+- Are the hearing aids paired to other smart devices in the room?
 If yes, please unpair/forget from other devices before proceeding with any pairing on a new device.

 - Are the hearing aids powered on before starting the pairing?
 If yes, wait to power on the hearing aids until after the pairing process has been started in the app.